NCSU-Libraries/vufind-vagrant/README.md

 ## Requirements (Host OS):

 vagrant w/Virtualbox and puppet installed on the host OS.
-Once you have succcessfully provisioned the a box, you can save it with
+Once you have succcessfully provisioned the box, you can save it with

 `vagrant package --output trln-vufind-quickstart.box`

 That will create a large file, but you can provide it to Windows users (or ''nix users that do not have all the requirements -- you still need Vagrant and Virtualbox) and it may work.
-This process is not yet tested, unfortunately.
+This generates a large file (~700MB), which is why we cannot yet provide fully setup boxes and have to rely on provisioning.

 ## Setup